Welcome to Part Four of our Website Traffic Blueprint article series, where we explain how to create an automated web traffic machine using WordPress.

 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic System: Content Distribution Phase – Summary
+WordPress Traffic System: Content Syndication Stage – Summary

-Once your website or blog and plugins have been set up and configured, all you need to do is add content on a consistent basis to automatically begin attracting traffic.
+Once your website and plugins have been configured and fully set up, all you then have to do to attract more web traffic is post new content on a consistent basis.

-Once you have configured your WordPress site, the next step is to optimize as much of the process as can be improved.
-This step is explained in the next article in our WordPress Traffic Automation Blueprint series.
+Once you have expertly configured your WordPress site, the next step is to optimize the web-traffic generation process.
+This step is covered in the next section of the WordPress Traffic Blueprint series.